beechfuzz/e2guardian-docker/README.md

  ###  SSL MITM
 SSL MITM is enabled by default in this container.
 If you want to disable it, then you have two options:

- 1. If the You can build the Docker image with the Dockerfile and include the `SSLMITM=off` argument in the command, like so:
+ 1. You can build the Docker image with the Dockerfile and include the `SSLMITM=off` argument in the command, like so:

         docker build -t e2g --build-arg SSLMITM=off .

- 2.
+ 2. Or, start the container and make the following edits:
- 3.
+ 3.     sdf

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNDE0MTk4NjAsNjUxODA5ODksMTIzNT
+eyJoaXN0b3J5IjpbLTE4MjQ4ODEzNjAsNjUxODA5ODksMTIzNT
 E1OTU1NiwtNTY4NjgwMzA4LDcyNDU1NjgxMyw3MTgwNTc4NjBd
 fQ==
 -->